Coconut Flour Banana Bread is a naturally sweetened gluten-free quick bread recipe with simple ingredients. Perfect for impressing the family with!

 - Preheat oven to 350 degrees F. Line 9 x 5 loaf pan with unbleached parchment paper and spray with cooking spray.

 - In a large bowl, mash bananas with a fork or masher.
-Push to a side, add eggs and whisk with a fork.
-Add peanut butter, vanilla, baking powder, baking soda, cinnamon and salt; stir to combine.
+Then add eggs, peanut butter, vanilla extract, baking powder, baking soda, cinnamon and salt.
+Stir to combine.
 Add coconut flour and stir well to mix.

-Store: Refrigerate in a cool dry place for up to 4 days.
+- Store: Keep in a cool dry place for 2 days, then refrigerate in an airtight container for up to 2 more days.

 - Nut and seed butter: You can use any nut butter like almond, peanut, cashew, sunflower butter or tahini.